Pretorian/workshop-band-app/workshop/01-init.md

      info change the working directory to band-app
 ```

 _Note: If we want to name our directory something else, we can do so in this step.
-If we had already created a directory with the same name as our application---we are working from that directory---LoopBack will detect this and we could simply hit enter._
+If we had already created a directory with the same name as our application - we are working from that directory - LoopBack will detect this and we could simply hit enter._

 ### Which version of LoopBack would you like to use?

 ```
 ?
 Which version of LoopBack would you like to use?
-(Use arrow keys) 2.x (long term support)
+(Use arrow keys) ❯ 3.x (Active Long Term Support)
-❯ 3.x (current)
+  2.x (Maintenance Long Term Support)
 ```

 We will choose the current version of LoopBack, 3.x.

-_Note: While LoopBack version 2 is still being supported, version 3 is the current version and in general you should use it for new applications._
+_Note: LoopBack 4 was recently announced (Oct 2018) and LoopBack 3.x is currently in Active Long Term Support.
+LoopBack 4 is a massive overhaul with many new capabilities.
+If you're interested, checkout the [announcement post](https://strongloop.com/strongblog/loopback-4-ga) and follow this repo and it will be updated for LoopBack 4_

 ### What kind of application do you have in mind?